 Kindergarten Curriculum (full day)

-The SJRCS Kindergarten program uses Journeys by Houghton-Mifflin as a comprehensive core reading program.
+The SJRCS Kindergarten program uses Superkids by Zaner-Bloser as a comprehensive core reading program.
 No reading program more effectively teaches children how to read, so by the time they leave the primary grades they are fluent readers and nothing can hold them back.
-Journeys is built on systematic phonics, balances all five essential elements of reading, and integrates reading, writing, spelling, and grammar.
+Superkids is built on systematic phonics, balances all five essential elements of reading, and integrates reading, writing, spelling, and grammar.
 Students use Zaner-Bloser Handwriting curriculums.

-“Go Math” is the program that SJRCS follows for our Kindergarten math curriculum.
+“My Math” is the program that SJRCS follows for our Kindergarten math curriculum.
 This program combines fresh teaching approaches with components that offer everything needed to address the rigors of new standards and assessments.
-“Go Math” helps children interact with lessons in new ways as they record their strategies, explanations, solutions, practice, and test prep right in their books.
-Go Math contains a practical, point-of-use support that is built into each lesson so all learners, advanced children or those needing extra support, can achieve success in the classroom.
+“My Math” helps children interact with lessons in new ways as they record their strategies, explanations, solutions, practice, and test prep right in their books.
+"My Math" contains a practical, point-of-use support that is built into each lesson so all learners, advanced children or those needing extra support, can achieve success in the classroom.